 Cheap Chains – Budget over Luxury Every Time

-- Premiere Hotels: The international group has 245 hotels in France, with just a handful in the UK, Belgium, Netherlands and Poland.
-Premiere Classe (PC) hotels is part of the Louvre Hotel Group, again part of the American company Starwood Capital.
+- Premiere Hotels: The international group has 245 hotels in France, with just a handful in the UK, Belgium, Netherlands, and Poland.
+Premiere Classe (PC) hotels are part of the Louvre Hotel Group, again part of the American company Starwood Capital.
 They also have Campanile Hotels, Kyriad and the Luxury Concorde Hotels, all with hotels in France.

 - Ibis Budget: Formerly Etap Hotels, they are now owned by Accor and have all been upgraded.
 They are the cheapest branch of the Ibis chain, which also has Ibis and Ibis Styles.
 Located often in city centers, they are stylish and modern and slightly more expensive than other cheap options, starting at around 60 euros per room per night.
-Rooms have a double bed and overhead bunk bed for up to 3.
-Good sized en-suite bathroom have washbasin, shower and WC.
+Rooms have a double bed and an overhead bunk bed for up to 3.
+The good sized en-suite bathroom has a washbasin, shower, and WC.
 There’s also a writing shelf and chair.
 They have color TVs and free WiFi.
 Take a buffet breakfast in the reception area.

 - FastHotel: The French chain Fasthotel has 80 hotels in France in 2 classifications: 1-star Fasthotels and better Relais Fasthotel.
 They are located fairly near the city center or on the industrial outskirts.
 Room mostly are for 1 to 2 people but some of them have 3 bedded rooms or 5-bedded rooms.
 The small ensuite bathrooms have a washbasin, shower, and WC.
 There’s a desk and chair so you don't need to go far for your evening meal - ideal if you're tired after a long drive.
 Rooms start at around 43 euros.